 - As a financial asset, gold is akin to a reserve currency or an inflation-resistant savings account.

 For a more in-depth explanation of what makes gold valuable, follow the link at the end of the article.

 Let’s look at your best options for buying gold.
 Many, if not all, of these guidelines will readily apply to buying silver, as well.
 (You can check out our guide to the best way to buy silver for more specifics.

-The 3 Most Ideal Ways to Buy Gold
+The 3 Most Ideal Ways to Invest In and Buy Gold

 1. Physical Gold Bullion

 As you will find out below, you don’t always have to buy physical gold in order to include gold in your portfolio.
-Many “paper” investment products can give investors exposure to the gold price.
+Many “paper” investment products can give investors (or any financial institution) exposure to the gold price.

 Nonetheless, there are clear advantages to owning the real metal rather than an investment on paper.

 Gold and silver bars